polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/erc20-token.md

 1. Select the `AccountId` of the account used to instantiate the contract, then click **Read**.

-    If you select any other AccountId, then click **Read**, the balance is zero because all of the tokens are owned by the contract owner.
+    If you select any other `AccountId`, then click **Read**, the balance is zero because all of the tokens are owned by the contract owner.

 ## Transfer tokens